mochaMM/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/FileDownload.rst

 \
     .. note::
-        Since stax-api on which poi-ooxml is dependent, is provided as a standard from SE, the library is not required.
-Also, since a conflict is likely in the library, \ ``<exclusions>``\  element should be added and the relevant library should not be added in the application.
+        In the above setting example, since it is assumed that the dependent library version is managed by the parent project terasoluna-gfw-parent , specifying the version in pom.xml is not necessary.
+        The above dependent library used by terasoluna-gfw-parent is defined by \ `Spring IO Platform <http://platform.spring.io/platform/>`_\ .

 \
     .. note::